HoudaEDDARDOURI/ENSAI-Projet-info-2A/README.md

 Visualize the route of activities on a map.
 ## FO3:
 A user should be able to:

--Create a route from a starting and ending address, -Visualize this route on a map,
+-Create a route from a starting and ending address,

+-Visualize this route on a map,

-Download the GPS trace of the route.
+-Download the GPS trace of the route.

 ## FO4:
 Access performance predictions (e.g., estimated times on new distances) based on past activities.